 What is an Audit Trail?

-Audit trails verify and track all types of transactions, work processes, accounting details, and quality procedures.
-In many branches of the financial services world, audit trails can also be regulatory requirements.
+Audit trails verify and track all transactions, work processes, accounting details, and quality procedures.
+Audit trails can also be regulatory requirements in many branches of the financial services world.
 Even when not mandatory, establishing an audit trail is a best practice for a thorough and organized accounting department.

-For example, the Health Insurance Portability and Accountability Act (HIPAA) requires healthcare organizations to periodically review how information is stored and accessed.
+For example, the Health Insurance Portability and Accountability Act (HIPAA) requires healthcare organizations to review how information is stored and accessed periodically.
 An audit trail provides visibility into this health information and captures data related to date and time.

 Audit logs can also help to identify external data breach issues.
-For example, malware and ransomware crimes are rising; an audit trail can help identify times when outsiders attempt to attack your business, while improving your company’s information security capabilities.
+For example, malware and ransomware crimes are rising; an audit trail can help determine when outsiders attempt to attack your business while improving your company’s information security capabilities.

 By creating a record of activities, audit trails can reduce fraud, material misstatements, and unauthorized use of assets.
 Audit trails improve internal controls for finance, information security, data security, computer systems, cybersecurity, and business processes, as described in the Sarbanes-Oxley Act (SOX) and the COSO framework.